agporto/WingSeg/README.md

 - output_folder: The path to the folder where the extracted ROIs will be saved.
 If the folder does not exist, it will be created.
 - padding (optional): The padding value to be used around the ROI when extracting it from the image.
 Default value is 10.
 - flip (optional): A flag indicating if the ROIs from the right side of the animal should be flipped.
 Default value is False.
+- skip (optional): A flag indicating if the tool should skip the image if it has already been processed.
+Default value is False.

 Output: